CazB67/work-day-schedular/README.md

 Assignment 5

 ## Description
-The task of this assignment was to create a work day schedular powered by jquery where the user could add events to a daily calendar and save them to local storage.
+The task of this assignment was to create a work day schedular powered by jquery where the user could add events to a daily planner and save them to local storage.

 The assignment criteria are:
-* gjghj
-* jhjgj
-* jghjj
-* jghjgh
+* The current day displayed at the top of the calendar on opening
+* Timeblocks for standard business hours
+* Color coded timeblocks to indicate whether it is in the past, present, or future
+* Being able to enter an event when clicking into a timeblock
+* When the save button for that timeblock is clicked, the text for that event is saved in local storage
+* When the page is refreshed the events stay

 ## Installation